satindersharma/linux/shell scripting or shell programming/README.md

 --
 There are predefined variables and mostly used internally by the system.
 Hence there variable also know as system variables.

+But basaed on our requirment, we can use this variable in our scripts we can get all environment variable information by using either env command or set command

+$ env
+$ set

+How to change prompt:
+--

+internally PS1 environment variable is responsible to display terminal promt, by reassign this variable value we can change the  prompt

+durga@durga-VirtualBox:~$ PS1=sunny$
+sunny$        ->        durga@durga-VirtualBox:~ is definedin PS1 variable

+demo scripts to use some environment variables

+env.sh
+--

+#! /bin/bash

+echo "user name:$USER"
+echo "user home directory: $HOME" echo "user currunt working directory$PWD" echo "default shell:$SHELL" echo "path location:$PATH"

+user defined variables:
+--

+Based on our programming requirment we can define our own variables also such types of variables are called user defied variables.

+$ USER=Dhoni
+$ echo "Hello $USER"      ->      Hello Dhoni

+Rules to define variables:
+--

+1. It is highly recommanded to use only uppercase charcters.
+2. If variable contains multiple words then this word should be seperated with underscore.
+3. variable names can't start with digit
+4. we can't use special symbol line    -,@,# etc

+How to define read only variables:
+---

+we can defaine readonly varaibles by using readonly keyword
+$ x=5
+$ readonly=x
+$ x=100         ->      x readonly variable

+If variable is readonly then we cannot perform reassignment for that variables and it will become constant

+variables scripts:
+---

+There are 3 scopes available for variables.

+1. session scope
+2. user scope
+3. system scope

+1.session scope:
+--
+The variable which are declared in the terminal are said to be in session scope.
+Once we close the terminal (i.e currunt session) automatically all varibles will be gone.
+$ x=10
+$ y=18
+This are session scope variable

+2.user scope:
+--
+The variable which are declared inside .barshrc file are said to be in user scope.

+These variable are available for all session related to currunt user.
+These variable can't be accessed by other user.

+.bashrc
+--

+export GEUST=Dhone
+export FRIEND=kholi

+#### note:
+The changes will refelected only when we restart the terminal as we have edited the .bashrc file and these file run when terminal start. in case of user scope, If you switch to another user it won't work

+3.system scope:
+--
+If the variable available for all user and for a sessions, such type of variable are said to be in system scope.

+We have to declare these variables inside /etc/prfiles file but to edit this file compulsary root permission must required.
+( the porfile file is a system file so a normal user can't modify only root user can do that)

+$ sudo gedit /etc/ profile
+export HERO=MSDhoni
+export HEROINE=sunny

+#### note:
+The change will reflected when the system restart as /etc contains system configurationn file and we have edited these files. so restart is required
+(to reflect the changes we have to restart our virtaulmachine)

+Variable Substitution:
+--